Adderall for Studying: Is it Worth it?

-If you want to take a smart drug, but would also like to avoid the side effects of Adderall, then consider a natural nootropic like Brainzyme.
+If you want to take a smart drug but would also like to avoid the side effects of Adderall, you should consider a natural nootropic like Brainzyme.

 Natural nootropics are fast growing in popularity among both experienced nootropic and new users.
 Why?
 Because they can deliver similar results but by using natural, herbal or protein-based ingredients.

 Brainzyme, for example, uses tyrosine, which has been found to boost dopamine in the brain in a similar way to Adderall.
 But, as it's from a naturally occurring protein rather than a synthetic pharmaceutical, it can arguably cause less of the side effects associated with Adderall.